earthly/website/blog/_posts/2024-02-08-yarn-vite-monorepo.md

 [Vite](https://vitejs.dev/) is a powerful and efficient frontend build tool that makes developing JavaScript and TypeScript apps fast and easy.
 With Vite, you get access to a super fast development server with HMR and the freedom to use any framework of your choice.

 When you outgrow yarn workspaces and vite, or need to incorporate backend languages like Go, Rust, Python or even Ruby and Java, take a look at Earthly.
 It's a great build tool for monorepos and will help speed your development and build time.
+[Check it out](https://cloud.earthly.dev/login)

 {% include_html cta/bottom-cta.html %}